 How Improv Comedy Classes Can Help with Anxiety

 When most people think of improv comedy, they picture quick-witted performers on stage delivering spontaneous jokes, often in front of a laughing audience.
-It looks fun, sure—but also intimidating.
+It looks fun, sure, but also intimidating.
 The idea of stepping into the spotlight without a script can feel like a nightmare for anyone who struggles with anxiety.
-Yet, surprisingly, improv comedy classes are becoming a powerful, unexpected tool for managing anxiety—and not just for aspiring comedians.
+For many, the thought of being judged or forgetting a line causes a physical reaction, including a racing heart or a tight chest.
+Yet, surprisingly, improv comedy classes are becoming a powerful, unexpected tool for managing anxiety, and not just for aspiring comedians.

 1. Improv Teaches You to Embrace Uncertainty